nleaf/nleaf.github.io/_resources/2018-11-01-professional-services-case-study-ultimate-home-services.md

   block: casestudy-quote
   icon: ''
   quote_background: ''
-  quote: Thanks to the support of Expedient, we have been able to focus on building
+  quote: '"Thanks to the support of Expedient, we have been able to focus on building
-    strategic applications that enhance the entire value chain of the contract flooring business.
+    strategic applications that enhance the entire value chain of the contract flooring business."'
   cite: "- Michael Teets, CIO, Ultimate Home Services"
 - template: case-study-intro
   block: casestudy-top